 A speedster whose clutch hitting in the 2001 World Series helped slay the Yankees and secure an unlikely championship for Arizona.

-Tony Womack's baseball career was defined by his legs.
-For over a decade, he was a persistent nuisance on the basepaths, leading the National League in stolen bases three times and stretching singles into doubles with his explosive speed.
-While he played solid defense at second base and shortstop for several teams, his moment of immortality came in the bottom of the ninth inning of Game 7 of the 2001 World Series.
-With his Arizona Diamondbacks down by a run against the seemingly invincible New York Yankees, Womack lashed a double down the right-field line to tie the game, setting the stage for Luis Gonzalez's iconic series-winning hit.
-In that instant, the speedy journeyman became a permanent part of World Series lore.
+Tony Womack led the National League in stolen bases three times, using explosive speed to stretch singles into doubles and pressure defenses.
+He played solid defense at second base and shortstop for several teams.
+His defining moment came in the bottom of the ninth inning of Game 7 of the 2001 World Series.
+With the Arizona Diamondbacks down by a run against the New York Yankees, Womack lashed a double down the right-field line to tie the game.
+Luis Gonzalez followed with the series-winning hit.
+In that instant, the speedy journeyman became a permanent part of World Series history.

 1965–1980